-Compared with the traditional methods, REQA possesses notable advantage.
-Particularly in KonIQ, REQA achieves competitive performance, with improvement about $23\%$ on SROCC and $22\%$ on PLCC.
-It benefits from the powerful feature representation ability of DNN which can obtain more diverse degradation information to perceive the quality of the image in real world than the traditional methods can do.
+Compared with the traditional methods, REQA possesses a notable advantage.
+Particularly in KonIQ, REQA achieves competitive performance, with an improvement of about $23\%$ on SROCC and $22\%$ on PLCC.
+It benefits from the powerful feature representation ability of DNN, which can obtain more diverse degradation information to perceive the quality of the image in the real world than the traditional methods can do.

 When compared with DNN-based algorithms, REQA also achieves promising results on 3 databases.
-Specifically, REQA outperforms all the methods on BID.
-As for CLIVE, REQA obtains the best result on SROCC, and on PLCC, it gets top two result.
-On KonIQ, REQA achieves a slightly lower performance compared with HyperIQA\cite{HyperIQA} but it still gets a prominent results about $0.904$ on SROCC and $0.916$ on PLCC.
-Overall, the proposed method achieves outstanding improvement of SROCC in experiments, which suggests that the design for alleviating the range effect enhances the sensitivity to the change of image quality, thereby optimizing the order of the predicted scores.
-This can be further proved in Section \uppercase\expandafter{\romannumeral4}-C where more statistic results is listed.
+Specifically, REQA clearly outperforms all the methods on BID and KonIQ.
+As for CLIVE, REQA obtains the best result on SROCC, and on PLCC, it gets the second best results.
+Overall, the proposed method achieves an outstanding improvement of SROCC in experiments, which suggests that the design for alleviating the range effect enhances the sensitivity to the change of image quality, thereby optimizing the order of the predicted scores.